spiral/docs/odm/oop.md

 }
 ```

-Additionally, Compositor provides simplistic methods `find` and `findOne` which can be used to locate composited object by it's field value(s):
+Additionally, Compositor provides the easy to use methods `find` and `findOne`, which can locate composited objects by it's field value(s):

 ```php
 dump($user->sessions->findOne(['accessToken' => 'random']));
 ```

-> Method will return `null` if no objects can be found.
-Attention, method can only access array of fields associated values, no mongo query like system can be supported here.
+> Method will return `null` if no objects are found.
+Attention, method can only access an array of fields associated values.
+There isn't a mongo query like system supported here.

 ##### Atomic Operations
-As in case with `ScalarArray`, `Compositor` are stated as **solid** by default, if you wish to apply atomic operations to it's documents you have to reset this state first:
+Just like `ScalarArray`, `Compositor` is **solid** by default.
+If you want to apply atomic operations to its' documents, you have to reset this state first:

 ```php
 $user = User::findOne();